johnballentine/prompt-loader/README.md

 print(loader.str_pretty) # Formats a chat or completion in a human-readable way print(loader) # Prints as a string in either case
 ```
 Depending on the content of the text, it will parse it as a chat transcript or as a plain text string.
-You can access the parsed prompt through the .content property and a more readable string representation through the .str_pretty property.

 ## Features
 - Type conversion with strings, lists, etc.